 Mike Guggino

 Mike has been playing music from an early age.
 He began playing the mandolin when he was in college studying history and music, eventually helping to form the bluegrass group Steep Canyon Rangers.
 The band would eventually win a Grammy Award in 2012 and tour throughout the US, Canada and Europe.
 He first became interested in Italian folk music from his grandfather, who played the violin.
-Mike lives in Brevard, NC with his wife and son.
+Mike lives in Brevard, NC with his wife and 3 children.

-Mike is playing a 1918 Vega Style 202 “Lute Mandolin”.
+Mike is plays a 1918 Vega Style 202 “Lute Mandolin”.
 It has a spruce top with a 2-point design.
 The back is mahogany and has an unusual curvature known as a “cylinder-back”.
 It is the perfect compromise between the traditional bowl-back mandolins and the more modern American-style bluegrass mandolins.

 Barrett Smith